notaryproject/specifications/key-revocation.md

 Also, for security reasons, keys cannot be removed from a key revocation list, so the list will grow larger and larger over time and may eventually have a noticeable bandwidth impact, although this can be mitigated by combining key revocation lists with keys that expire.

+Pros:
+* Allows key revocation at any time
+* Anyone can add a key to the revocation list

+Cons:
+* Distribution of the key revocation list needs to be secured and verified for timeliness to prevent replays
+* Additional maintenance overhead
+* What to do when the revocation list query fails?

 ## List of trusted keys (Allow lists)